Education is not the filling of a pail, but the lighting of a fire

 Youth Mentoring Program

-Our new youth mentoring program is designed to empower young adults as they navigate their futures, whether they're pursuing higher education, undertaking vocational courses at a technical school, or developing their own business startup.
+Our youth mentoring program is designed to empower young adults as they navigate their futures, whether they're pursuing higher education, undertaking vocational courses, or developing their own business startup.
 Through one-on-one guidance and support, mentors will help these young individuals build confidence, develop essential skills, and overcome challenges on their path to success.